Analyse des états financiers : les clés pour un achat réussi

 Return on Equity (ROE)

-ROE is calculated by dividing net profit by shareholders' equity.
-It measures the profitability of funds invested by shareholders and indicates the effectiveness of the company in generating profits from its equity.
+ROE is calculated by dividing net income by shareholders' equity.
+It measures the return on shareholders' funds and indicates the company's efficiency in generating profits from its shareholders' equity.

 Collection of financial statements